AstreaTSS/RealmsPlayerlistWebsite/docs/index.md

 </figure>

 There are a variety of options to chose from, from the graph up above to a day-to-day breakdown.
 The data isn't 100% accurate, but you can use it to observe patterns... or just show it off for fun.

+Some of the graphs with longer time periods may require voting or purchasing Premium to use.

 ### Premium